 You tidy everything up and voila, suddenly your mind is refreshed and what took 2 hours only needed 1 to finish.

 It is precisely like this: the more input your eyes get, the more paths and threads your brain gets.
-So do yourself a favour and give your mind just the one thread to function optimally.
+So do yourself a favour and give your mind just the one thread to function optimally with Minimalism.

 Wondering how to do that?
-It’ll take you some time since you’re not a magician, but here are some easy initiatives to follow:
+It’ll take you some time since you’re not a magician, but here are some easy initiatives to follow for the minimalist lifestyle:

 You know when you open your closet, and you’re welcomed by a big splash of colour and clothes that haven’t been used in a while and won’t be used, but for some reason you keep them?